 If your Alberta driver’s license expired more than 3 years ago, you will need to pass the written knowledge test and road tests before you can get a new driver’s license.

 Yes.
-It is an offense to drive without a valid driver’s license.
+It is an offence to drive without a valid driver’s license.
 If caught, you could receive a fine of $200 or more.

 I lost my Alberta driver’s license, now what?
 Visit a registry agent in person if your driver’s license has been lost, stolen, or damaged.
 You will be charged a $28.00 replacement fee.
 If your license has been stolen, it’s recommended you file a police report.